-Dr. Shabek’s research experience spans both theoretical and applied work, in the areas of structural biology, biochemistry, cellular and molecular biology (in bacteria, yeasts, insects, plants and mammalian).
+Dr. Shabek’s research experience spans both theoretical and applied work, in the areas of structural biology, biochemistry, cellular and molecular biology (in bacteria, yeasts, insects, plants and mammalian cells).
 He is broadly interested in how certain signals are perceived, transduced and regulated in cells, and how biological pathways are controlled by proteolytic systems.
 His research goal is to envision these biological pathways from atomic to organismal level and address pathophysiological challenges through bioengineering.